 In an emergency, you can fix a hole or tear in a fiberglass roof with a quick fiberglass repair patch.
 For a more permanent, sturdy fix, a little more work is needed.

 You’ll first need to sand down the damaged area until the damaged or frayed material is smooth.
 Make sure to wear the appropriate safety mask, goggles, and gloves, as fiberglass can irritate the lungs, eyes, and skin.
 Once the area is smooth and clean, you’ll apply fiberglass patches and resin, layer by layer, according to the repair kit instructions.

 Finish the job with some sealant, and refinish the area as needed.

 Have a metal roof on your RV?
 Here’s how to seal and repair their punctures.

 For aluminum and other metal RV roofs, resealing is done with a special coating designed for the material, such as Dicor’s Metal RV roof coating.
 This forms a rubber-like top layer and is resistant to mildew and rust.

 Of course, you wouldn’t apply a thick white coating to a rounded metal RV like an Airstream.
 For these (and all RVs for that matter), sealing joints and rivets with a caulking gun is essential.

 Repairing punctures or tears

-Depending on the size of the puncture, you may be able to repair your metal roof with a peel and stick patch.
+Depending on the size of the puncture, you may be able to temporarily repair your metal roof with a peel and stick patch.
 Make sure to buy one that is designed for metal roofs, as the adhesive formula is a little different.
 Simply clean the area, stick the patch over it, and roll out air bubbles with a small roller.